 It may be difficult to believe, but the Mercedes-Benz CLS has been with us now for over a decade.
-Launched amidst a level of hyperbole that had many reaching for the medicinal sherry bottle, Sindelfingen’s banana-shaped ‘Jag fighter’ proved a ringing success straight out of the box, but left many of us wondering whether that success would last or if the bendy-Benz would sputter and pop?
+Launched amidst a level of hype that had many reaching for the medicinal sherry bottle, Sindelfingen’s ‘Jag fighter’ proved a ringing success straight out of the box, but left many of us wondering whether that success would last or if the bendy-Benz would sputter and pop?
 Well, perhaps it’s time we found out.

-Contrary to expectations, the W219 CLS has been more of a European than a US sales success, with overall sales nearly twice that of the New World.
+Contrary to expectations, the W219 CLS was more of a European than a US sales success, with overall sales nearly twice that of the New World.
 Nevertheless, the Euro crisis of 2009 hit ephemera like the CLS hard, deliveries falling off a cliff in 2010, but the current W218 series saw volumes recover almost to pre-crash levels.
 Aiding matters, the current series also comes with a 2.1 litre diesel-powered option, offering customers their fur coat with less of the requisite knicker quotient.
 It’s austerity Jim, but not as we know it.

 Although starting at a lower base, US sales have followed a similar pattern, collapsing almost entirely during the height of the financial crisis, before staging a modest recovery.
 Mercedes doesn’t offer the knickers-optional version in the US – large-capacity petrol engines being the sole choice.

 European sales suggest the model is not only viable, but in fact outsells its E-Class coupé sibling by a useful margin.
 The four-door configuration has global appeal, whereas the two-door coupé concept remains one with limited viability outside more traditional markets.